Onion House

 Massive lava rock walls form a high terrace overlooking the ocean.
 These walls flow uninterrupted from the outside to the interior, right through the glass and screen walls.
 These rock walls are thicker at the bottom, slanting upward like the walls of Hawaiian temples, or heiau.
-This very site-specific architecture works in the gentle climate of Kona, where trade winds are buffered by Mount Hualalai, and temperatures range between the 70's and 80's.
+This very site-specific architecture works in the gentle climate of Kona, where trade winds are buffered by Mount Hualalai, and temperatures range between 70-80 degrees Fahrenheit.

 This was the third home Kellogg designed, and one of his best-known buildings.
-Kellogg's architectural vision was heavily influenced by Frank Lloyd Wright.
-Kellogg calls the Onion house his 'breakaway house' where he moved away from the horizontal planes that characterized much of Wright's work.
+While Kellogg's architectural vision was heavily influenced by Frank Lloyd Wright, Kellogg called the Onion house his 'breakaway house', taking departure from the horizontal planes that characterized much of Wright's work.
 Kellogg's aesthetic has been described as "an architecture so full of life that it seems to breathe."

-Elizabeth McCormick von Beck was the niece of the founder of the McCormick spice company.
-The home was purchased in 1984 by the original owner's niece, Beth McCormick, who renovated the home over a period of 34 years.
-In 2017 the home was sold to the current owners, while Beth McCormick remains involved providing advice and architectural guidance.
+In 1984, the home was purchased by the original owner's niece, Beth McCormick, who renovated the home over a period of 34 years.
+In 2017, the home was sold, with Beth remaining involved providing advice and architectural guidance.

-In 2000, Beth McCormick began sharing the Onion House with the public as a vacation rental property, and it remains available for guests to visit to this day with the new owners.
-Information on visiting the Onion House can be found on the Onion House's official website as well as VRBO.
+Previous to the sale in 2000, Beth McCormick began sharing the Onion House with the public as a vacation rental property, and it remains available for guests to stay in.